What is Integration in Money Laundering?

 • International Organizations: Organizations like the Financial Action Task Force (FATF) and the United Nations Office on Drugs and Crime (UNODC) provide frameworks and guidelines to help countries strengthen their AML measures.

 • Country-Specific Laws and Regulations: The implementation of these laws varies from country to country, making it a challenging task to coordinate efforts on a global scale.
-Some countries have stringent laws and regulations, while others may have lax controls, creating loopholes that can be exploited by money launderers.
+Some countries have stringent laws and regulations, while others may have lax controls, creating loopholes that money launderers can exploit.

 • International Cooperation: Countries often work together to investigate and prosecute money laundering cases.
 This can involve sharing information, mutual legal assistance, and coordinated law enforcement actions.